exasim-project/OBR/README.md

 also runs all defined operations in the appropriate order.

+### 3. Running a tree

+On HPC cluster OBR can submit operations via the job queue.
+For example

+    obr submit -o blockMesh

+will submit the `blockMesh` operation to the cluster manager for every job that is eligible.
+OBR detects the installed job queuing system, eg. slurm, pbs, etc. A jobs ubmission script will be generated automatically.
+For fine grained control over the submission script the `--template` argument allows to specify the location of a submission script template.
+Since OBR uses signac for job submission more details on how to write job submission templates can be found [here](https://docs.signac.io/en/latest/templates.html).

 ## Environmental variables

 OBR workflows often rely on environmental variables to adapt a workflow to specific node or cluster properties.
 In workflow.yaml files for example `${{env.HOST}}` is replaced by